toolness/pathfinder-unity-fun/README.md

 build_plugin
 ```

-You will need to open the Unity project in the `unity-project` folder.
+You will need to open the Unity project in the `unity-project` folder;
+specifically, the scene `unity-project\Assets\Scenes\SampleScene.unity`.

 To iterate on development and get decent debugger support, you can
 do the following: